10 Travel Tips For Women Over 50 to Feel Fabulous During Menopause

 Happy mature elderly woman outdoors waving scarf in the wind.
 Smiling caucasian elderly woman with short hair wearing glasses enjoying freedom and vacation

-Featured image: We can take control over our minds and bodies / Photo by lucigerma on Envato
+Featured image: We can take control over our minds and bodies and enjoy travel during menopause / Photo by lucigerma on Envato

 (Disclaimer: I am not a medical expert, nor are the women in this article.
 We’re merely sharing our stories and tips, so please consult a medical professional should you decide to pursue supplements or changes to your diet or other health care approaches and make sure you understand the risks.)